rubencg195/WalkingSpider_OpenAI_PyBullet/README.md

-# RL Training for Quadruped Robot Locomotion
+# RL Training for Quadruped Robot Locomotion in Pybullet and Open AI Gym

 Train a simulated 4-legged quadruped robot (spider robot) to walk using reinforcement learning (PPO).
 The robot has 8 controllable joints (2 per leg).
 Uses PyBullet for physics simulation and OpenAI Gym for the RL environment.